 We do not often pay tribute to the SMEs' driving forces, the entrepreneurs.
 Instead, we hear these stories about greedy corporations that abuse their people and their customers, and we tend to put everybody in the same basket.
 As a result, most business owners, the real ones, those who really care, are discredited.

-Today, we need to support entrepreneurs to tackle the turmoil, even more than before.
-Replace physical social distancing with remote social interactions.
-Help entrepreneurs create solutions to pivot their businesses, and find their ways out.
+Today, we need to support entrepreneurs to tackle the turmoil.
+Help them create solutions to pivot their businesses, and find their ways out.

-Because once they have passed the turbulence zone, they will continue to create jobs and boost the economy.
+Because once they have passed the turbulence zone, entrepreneurs will continue to create jobs and boost the economy.